CloudGroundControl/livekit-recorder/README.md

 ## How it works

-The project has an `egress.Service` interface, which is responsible for managing bots (<strong>recordbots</strong>).
+The project has a service which is responsible for managing <strong>recordbots</strong>.
 The bots do not subscribe to all the participants; instead, we need to send a POST request specifying which room and participant to record, and the output name.
 This means we can have multiple bots in the room without duplicated recording, making it scalable through a Load Balancer.
 To stop the recording, either send a POST request to stop, or disconnect the participant from the room.
-We then use `ffmpeg` to containerise the output files
+We then use `ffmpeg` to containerise the output files.

 ## Prerequisite